gbeade/ComputerSocietyBot/README.md

 All commands are prefixed by a '$' symbol.

 ### Debugging
-- $hello: greets the user
 - $inspire: replies with a motivational phrase
-- $csxp add [username] [int]: adds CSXP to a given user, even if it doesn't exist

 ### CSXP
 CSXP refers to Computer Society's Experience Points.
 CSXP can be tracked by, awarded to or removed from any user in the server where the bot has been set up.
 - $csxp: replies with the sender's current CSXP.
 - $csxp leaderboard: replies with the server's members' CSXP.
+- $csxp faucet: gives the user 1 CSXP
+- $csxp gamble <q>: bets q units of CSXP with a 0.5 chance of doubling and a .5 chance of losing.